How to Clean & Rebuild a Kawasaki Mule 3000 Carburetor

 Step 10.
 Remove the float and float needle valve beneath it by sliding out the float pin that secures them in place.

 Step 11.
-Remove the two pilot jets by unscrewing them.
+Remove the two pilot jets by unscrewing them with a flathead screwdriver.

 Step 12.
 Clean the inside of the carburetor with carb cleaner, including the passages where the pilot jets were housed.
 Then, blow the carb with compressed air to remove any last traces of dirt, paying particular attention to the jet's passages.